CI-TRACS/Data_Wrangling_with_Computational_Notebooks/_episodes/04-dataframe-wrangling.md

 ~~~
 {: .output}

 It might seem strange that we don't need to use `.loc` or `.iloc` despite the fact that we are selecting rows.
-This is due to the fact that the output of `df['Depth Zone'] == 'SRF'` is a Pandas `Series` that contains information on the row and Pandas inherently assumes that when it is passed a boolean list like this that we want to select those rows that are `True`.
+This is due to the fact that the output of `df['press dbar'] < 380` is a Pandas `Series` that contains information on the row and Pandas inherently assumes that when it is passed a boolean list like this that we want to select those rows that are `True`.
 A graphic example of this is shown below.

 ![Filter DataFrame](../fig/E4_2_filter_dataframe.png)